 On April 29th, 1998, both brothers were convicted of two counts of capital murder, armed robbery, possession of a stolen car, shooting into an occupied vehicle and assault with a deadly weapon with intent to kill.
 On May 13th, 1998, they were both sentenced to death.
 One of the subject's had his sentence reduced to life in prison in 2005 when the United States Supreme Court ruled that it was unconstitutional to execute convicted murderers who committed their crimes as juveniles.
-On December 13th, 2012, the other subject's death sentence was commuted to life, however, the death sentence was reimposed in January 2017.
+On December 13th, 2012, the older brother's death sentence was commuted to life, however, the death sentence was reimposed in January 2017.

 Trooper Lowry had served with the North Carolina Highway Patrol for 22 years.
 He is survived by his wife and children.